atennapel/coc-os/README.md

 LIBRARIES:
 - generic eliminators for Fin tagged non-indexed datatypes
 - find alternate definitions of symm, trans, eqRefl and uip, to allow for erasure of the proofs
-- Fin indeces should be erased
-- Vec indeces should be erased
+- rewrite list to use taggeddesc
 - write more prelude functions
+- write Desc using Desc
 ```